Internal Linking for SEO: A Practical Guide with Best Practices

 • They help users navigate your site: Internal links create a web of interconnected pages, allowing users to move seamlessly from one page to another without relying solely on the main navigation menu.

-• They help promote your main pages: Strategically placing links to these pages on other pages within your site can direct users to important pages, such as landing pages or promo content.
+• They help promote important pages: Strategically placing links to these pages on other pages within your site can direct users to important pages, such as landing pages or promo content.

 • They help users gain a deeper understanding of a particular topic or concept: Internal links are a great tool for defining unfamiliar terms, providing background information, and referencing supporting evidence or sources within the website.
 This enriches the credibility and comprehensibility of the content, leading to increased engagement and trust among users.